Rudeg/react-input-calendar/README.md

 Default: null

-Set an function that will be triggerred whenever there is a change in the selected date.
-It will return the date in the `props.computableFormat` format
+Set an function that will be triggered whenever there is a change in the selected date.
+It will return the date in the `props.computableFormat` format.

+#### props.closeOnSelect

+Type: `Boolean`

+Default: undefined

+Define state when date picker would close once the user has clicked on a date.

 ## License